What is Tango Improvisation?

 Most Marks probably have no idea how much they’re repeating themselves.
 I do know, I use a stopwatch.

 No matter how much you think you hate Nuevo Tango, you are the recipient of its gift to the world: the possibility to understand Argentine Tango by its most fundamental elements, ONE step at a time, rather than a sequence of several steps followed by another sequence of several steps.

 If you learn to think about tango one step at at time, improvisation becomes easy and your creativity will emerge without memorizing anything!

-It means that no matter what foot you are on, and what foot she is on, you can do a tiny delicate cross, a cracking voleo, or a rhythmic sacada.
+It means that no matter what foot you are on, and what foot she is on, you can do a tiny delicate cross, a cracking voleo, or a dynamic sacada.

 No matter what kind of traffic crisis you are facing, you can find interesting ways to use the space available, get out of the way, change your direction.
 You have a movement for every space, and you don’t need to remember “how to start that one” because if you use real tango improvisation you initiate an element without a preamble of sequence steps.

-If you are aware that you are constantly falling back on dull sequences like front rebote-side step, the standard cross, or 7-8-1 of the 8-count basic, you can force yourself to stop in the first step of one of these sequences and find another way.
+If you are aware that you are constantly falling back on dull sequences like front rebote-side step, the standard cross, or 7-8-1 of the 8-count basic (“the evil sequence“), you can force yourself to stop in the first step of one of these sequences and find another way.
 You can also change the base of your dance to a system that will force you out of your habits (sacadas, double giros).